What Have We Learned, Charlie Brown?

 What Have We Learned, Charlie Brown?
 A Tribute is the 26th prime-time animated television special based upon the comic strip Peanuts, by Charles M. Schulz, who introduced the special.
 It originally aired on the CBS network on May 30, 1983, Memorial Day in the United States, and one week prior to the 39th anniversary of the D-Day Invasion.
 It was rebroadcast on CBS on May 26, 1984 and again on May 29, 1989.

 Production

 The special directly follows the events of the 1980 theatrical feature film Bon Voyage, Charlie Brown (and Don't Come Back!!).
-Charlie Brown, Linus, Snoopy, Peppermint Patty, Marcie, and Woodstock are returning from their student exchange in Paris.
+Charlie Brown, Linus, Snoopy, Peppermint Patty, Marcie, and Woodstock are returning from their student exchange in France.
 The film was purposefully open-ended in case there could be other adventures among the characters prior to returning home.